 U.S. Bank Voyager Fleet Card

 This card can be used at a proprietary network of more than 320,000 retail and private fueling sites.

 For drivers, the companion Voyager Mobile App can be used to pinpoint fueling locations, current prices and routing on smartphones or tablets.
 A single solution for fleets with cars and a range of trucks, the Voyager Fleet Card controls purchases with PIN, odometer, vehicle/driver ID and customizable pump prompts.
 In addition, for managing purchases, the company provides fleets with real-time data detailing every transaction and purchase.

 Fuelman Fuel Cards

 Fuelman fleet cards can offer savings of up between 2 to 15¢ per gallon on both diesel and unleaded fuel depending on which one you choose.
 They are accepted at over 50,000 stations and 20,000 maintenance locations nationwide.

 There are also a number of card options available for small fleets – Fuelman Fleet cards, Fuelman Diesel Fleet cards, Universal Fleet cards and Fuel & More cards.
-Additional perks such as savings on maintenance and tires are available depending on card choice alongside customizable card limits to prevent unauthorised transactions.
+Additional perks such as savings on maintenance and tires are available depending on card choice alongside customizable card limits to prevent unauthorized transactions.

-Flet Managers can choose from the ExxonMobil Business Fleet Card and Fleet National Card.
+Fleet Managers can choose from the ExxonMobil Business Fleet Card and Fleet National Card.
 Savings of up to 6 ¢ per gallon can be made depending on the volume of fuel purchased per billing period.
-They are ccepted at over 95% of all fueling stations nationwide depending on your card option.
+They are accepted at over 95% of all fueling stations nationwide depending on your card option.
 These card benefit from no set up, annual or monthly fees with real time management and 24hr access online.

 BP Plus Fuel Cards